New Faculty

 Academic Software

 Information Technology has a limited number of applications available to faculty under a campus-wide site license.
-This includes general productivity software as well as academic software that may be of particular interest to faculty and students.
+This includes general productivity software such as Microsoft Office as well as academic software that may be of particular interest to faculty and students.
 We also work with individual departments and faculty to install free and licensed software in our classrooms and computer labs by request.
 The financial responsibility for purchasing and upgrading licensed academic software is the responsibility of the academic departments and/or faculty requesting the software.

 Google Workspace